Skip to main content

 You can do way more than just indexing, you can extract sub-lists/tuples/strings called slices.

-In fact, and of these three can be left blank (as long as the : are still there). step defaults to 1. from and to default to the limits of the list (step may be negative, so from could be the end of the list when unspecified).
+In fact, any of these three can be left blank (as long as the :s are still there). step defaults to 1. from and to default to the limits of the list (step may be negative, so from could be the end of the list when unspecified).

 This really is best seen with examples.